 I blush slightly.
 “Well, it did take quite a bit of rewriting and editing to get it right.”

-“Well, you certainly wrote it perfectly.
+“You certainly wrote it perfectly.
 The scenes are filled with lust, passion and desire.”
 Strange, but as he says this, he gives me a funny look and his cheeks start to redden slightly.

 Kendal is still staring at me.
 “That doesn’t mean you still can’t feel.
 Or imagine what it would be like.”